bhardwajtulsiram/capstone-banking-java-project/README.md

 ## Troubleshooting

+- **Terraform Apply Issues:** Ensure your AWS credentials are valid and IAM permissions are sufficient
 - **Docker Push Fails:** Check DockerHub credentials in Jenkins
 - **Ansible SSH Issues:** Ensure Jenkins has SSH access to EC2s, and inventory file is correct
 - **Ports:** Ensure port 8091 is open in the EC2 security group